 The Penguin Parade on Phillip Island takes place every day for 365 days a year, just after sunset.
-Throughout the year, you will be able to experience this unique wildlife event on Phillip Island.
-It’s an hour drive from Melbourne and it makes it to a great day-trip.
+Throughout the year, you will be able to experience the unique wildlife on Phillip Island.
+It’s an hour drive from Melbourne, and it makes it to a great day trip.

 Tips for watching the Penguin Parade

-As this wildlife event is pretty busy and mostly sold out every day, I would recommend you get organized.
-Here below my tips for making the most of the penguin parade.
+As this wildlife event is pretty busy and mostly sold out every day, I recommend you get organized; here below my tips for making the most of the penguin parade.

-- Go to the Penguin Parade Visitor Centre at least 1,5 hour ahead of the scheduled time for the penguin parade which is usually around 6.30 pm.
-The visitor centre is very interesting.
-You need at least 30-45 minutes to go through the Penguin World, the display area to learn about the life of Little Penguins and what the Phillip Island Nature Park is doing to protect them.
+- Go to the Penguin Parade Visitor Centre at least 1,5 hour ahead of the penguin parade’s scheduled time, usually around 6.30 pm.
+The visitor centre is fascinating.
+You need at least 30-45 minutes to go through the Penguin World, the display area, learn about Little Penguins’ life and what the Phillip Island Nature Park is doing to protect them.

 - There are different types of penguin parade tickets, from the basic ticket entrance to educational eco-tours to the upgraded Penguin Plus Ticket that entitles to access the up-close viewing stands, along with a free drink and a small gift.

 - Try to spot the little penguins in their natural habitat.
 If you want to have a chance of taking photos, visit the Nobbies Centre, located 3 km from the Penguin Parade.
-This excellent ecotourism attraction with large screens and displays allows the zooming in on the Australian Fur Seals, as well as walking along the raised boardwalks that take to Point Grand and to the Blowhole.
-These are great places for taking pictures of the little penguins if you are lucky to spot them and see much of the breeding ground which is covered with penguin burrows.
+This excellent ecotourism attraction with large screens and displays allows the zooming in on the Australian Fur Seals and walking along the raised boardwalks that take to Point Grand and the Blowhole.
+These are great places for taking pictures of the little penguins if you are lucky to spot them and see much of the breeding ground covered with penguin burrows.

 - Get at the viewing stands at least 30minutes before the Penguin Parade starts.
 This is because the sooner you get there, the better seat you will get.
-Some seats might be reserved for VIP though, the first row at the bottom close to the sand path where a close up viewing of the penguins is possible.
-By choosing a good seat, it will mean a good viewing the penguins coming out of the water and crossing the beach.
-Standing up is not allowed too so either you get a good seat, otherwise standing on the rear viewing platforms may be a better option.
+Some seats might be reserved for VIP, though, the first row at the bottom close to the sand path where a close up viewing of the penguins is possible.
+Choosing a good seat will mean a good viewing of the penguins coming out of the water and crossing the beach.
+Standing up is not allowed, too, so either you get a good seat, otherwise standing on the rear viewing platforms may be a better option.
 The use of binoculars can also be a great help for viewing the penguins from afar.

 Curios facts about the little penguins